Federal jury trial delayed for Missouri couple arrested in pregnant woman’s death

 Bush's body was found three days later in Missouri.
 The body of her baby -- Valkyrie Grace -- was found elsewhere in Missouri, according to court documents.

 Jamie Waterman told authorities his wife showed him Bush's body, which was near their home, according to court documents.
-He said they burned the body and took the charred remains to another location.
+He said they burned the body and took the charred remains to another location, authorities said.

 Amber Waterman is charged in Benton County with two counts of capital murder and kidnapping in connection with the deaths of Bush and her baby.